 In 1995, the Act was extended to make public acts of racial hatred against the law.
 Today, this Act continues to send a strong message about our common commitment to racial equality and the importance of a fair go for all.

 Despite this legal protection, many people in Australia continue to experience prejudice and unfair treatment because of how they look or where they come from.
-This is of utmost importance with placements.
+This is of utmost importance with care arrangements.
 How we partner with children, young people, parents and carers during this time is important for the reunification, connection and wellbeing of children and young people in care.

 Culture and cultural identity